Photo (c) Shutterstock Images

-– the king of salad vegetables – rules in the meals of people throughout the
+– the king of salad vegetables – is part of the meals of people throughout the

 world.
 It is by far the most widely used salad crop in North America, and is